Are you looking for a way to learn new things, meet interesting people, and get inspired?

 Dave Ramsey Events

 Dave Ramsey is one of America’s foremost experts on money.
 Beyond his books, money-management systems, and nationally syndicated radio show, Dave Ramsey also hosts several personal finance conferences throughout the year.
-Here are three to check out in 2020:
+Here are three to check out :

 SMART Conference: This one-day event features best-selling authors, speakers, and other leading relationship, money, career, and leadership experts.
 You’ll get valuable tips and tools to get you from where you are to where you want to be in your everyday life.